cookieblues/cookieblues.github.io/pages/_posts/19-04-04-intro-to-latex-and-overleafv2.md

 \int_a^b x^{10} \sum_{i=1}^n i^2 dx
 $$

-These next ones require something I haven't shown in this post, so a little bit of Googling or outside-the-box thinking could help you.
+These next ones require something I haven't shown in this post, so a little bit of Googling or outside-the-box thinking is required.

 $$
 1+2+3+\cdots+n = \frac{n(n+1)}{2}